reyale/ds-commando/README.md

 Base script that loads a dataframe and drops to terminal for investigation  `load ./data/episode_master.csv`.

+Supported dataframe libraries:

+1. pandas - this is the default, can be overriden on command line or via configuration file at `~/.config/ds-commando/config.json`
+2. polars

 can take stdin: `cat ./data/episode_master.csv | load`

 ```